How to Best Secure Agile Development (Complete 2024 Guide)

 How Does Security in Agile Development Differ from Traditional Development Approaches?

-While Agile and Traditional security relies on adopting similar security policy, the implementation of security features varies widely.
+While Agile and Traditional security rely on adopting similar security policies, the implementation of security features varies widely.
 In Agile methods, rapid release cycles imply frequent security test runs, which means that a detailed code analysis may ultimately slow down development and delivery.

 To tackle this, security risk indicators should be set to match the delivery rate, enabling Agile teams to undertake security reviews while dealing with frequent changes.
 Agile security practices should also be categorized into those completed at the beginning of development and those implemented during every sprint, depending on whether they need to be performed once or continuously.